California State Route 173: Route description

-SR 173 begins at SR 138 just inside the Hesperia city limits and travels east along the shore of Silverwood Lake, passing near Cedar Springs Dam.
+SR 173 begins at SR 138 just inside the Hesperia city limits and travels east near the shore of Silverwood Lake, passing near Cedar Springs Dam, several houses and ranches, and the historic Las Flores Ranch site.
 The road briefly turns north further into the Hesperia city limits, leaving the San Bernardino National Forest.
 SR 173 leaves the city and enters Mojave River Forks Regional Park, where it turns east and intersects Arrowhead Lake Road, which leads to the urban center of Hesperia.
 Once SR 173 intersects the Pacific Crest National Scenic Trail, it turns into a one-lane dirt road rising along the north face of the San Bernardino Mountains, first heading east to its apex before turning south to the Lake Arrowhead area.
-A few miles from Lake Arrowhead, SR 173 becomes paved and enters the community of Cedar Glen, where it parallels the Lake Arrowhead shoreline and encounters Papoose Lake.
+This one-lane dirt segment has been closed to traffic since March 2011.
+The paved segment of SR 173 resumes northeast of Lake Arrowhead and enters the community of Cedar Glen, where it parallels the Lake Arrowhead shoreline and encounters Papoose Lake.
 The highway enters the community of Lake Arrowhead, where SR 173 intersects SR 189 and turns south to terminate at SR 18.

 SR 173 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 173 is eligible for inclusion in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.

 History

 Before 1964, Route 173 was part of California Legislative Route 59; however, like a small number of other California State highways, it was not signed.
 From 1934 to the mid-1950s the part of Route 59 that is now Route 173 was designated by the California Division of Highways to be a segment of California sign route 2; however, signing did not occur.
 From the mid-1950s through July 1964, the Division of Highways changed the routing of future sign route 2 from the subject segment of Route 59 to Legislative Route 188, the segment of present California 138 between the junction of Routes 138 and 173 and Mount Anderson Junction, the junction of Routes 18 and 138 south of Crestline.

-The highway has faced repeated problems since the 2003 Willow Fire that has made the one-lane unpaved trail portion (between Postmile 7 and Postmile 11) unsafe for passage from erosion and storm damage.
-As of March 2011, the one-lane trail portion of SR 173 is permanently closed to through traffic.
+The highway has faced repeated problems since the 2003 Willow Fire that has made the one-lane unpaved trail portion (approximately between Postmile 7.5 and Postmile 11.5) unsafe for passage from erosion and storm damage.
+Since March 2011, the one-lane trail portion of SR 173 has been permanently closed to through traffic.
 While roadway preservation maintenance (basic grading, debris clearance) is still done, this decision effectively ends all further interest to upgrade the segment to a 2-lane passable highway through state-funded projects.